phone-lookie/phone-lookie.github.io/README.md

 - Node.js (version 14 or higher)
 - npm or yarn
+- **At least one** of the following:
   - Twilio account with Account SID and Auth Token
+  - Telnyx account with API Key

 ### Installation